SAP-archive/teched2020-DEV269/exercises/ex3_advanced_cli/02_garden_cluster.md

 Feel free to take a detailed look at one of the individual seed specification or check the [example on github](https://github.com/gardener/gardener/blob/master/example/50-seed.yaml) as well as the [documentation](https://gardener.cloud/documentation/guides/install_gardener/setup-seed/).

 #### Cloudprofiles
 In case you wondered how the dashboard was able to construct the cloud provider specific sections of your shoot resource - cloudprofiles are the resources to check.
-For each enabled provider there is cloudprofile available which specifies things the usable machine types, available regions and zones as well as the supported Kubernetes versions for this provider.
+For each enabled provider there is cloudprofile available which specifies items such as the usable machine types, available regions and zones as well as the supported Kubernetes versions for this provider.

 ```bash
 # get all available profiles